 Pessoa, Fernando António Nogueira de Seabra (1888-1935)

 Fernando Pessoa was Portugal’s most important literary figure of the first half of the twentieth century, a major contributor to European modernism and one of the 26 fundamental authors of the Western tradition in Harold Bloom’s The Western Canon (1994).
 An incisive critic and thinker, he created a literary project that erased personal authorship, producing not individual works but an entire literature, and fragmenting his writing into multiple heteronyms, or authors, who recast genres taken from throughout Western literature.
-Publishing little in his lifetime, Pessoa left 25,000 manuscript sheets in a wooden trunk, now the object of an editorial team at Lisbon’s National Library.
+After Pessoa’s death in 1935, relatives found 25,000 manuscript pages in a wooden trunk in his small apartment; these are now the object of an editorial team at Lisbon’s National Library.
 He considered himself to be a dramatist of being.
 Among the writings of his lifetime project are several masterworks of modern literature.
 Pessoa in the 21st century has reached the status of a literary cult figure.

 Timeline of Life